StewAlexander-com/Falling-Bricks-Mobile-Game/README.md

 # Falling Bricks Game

+### Click the below image to see an intro video …
 [![YouTube Short Thumbnail](https://img.youtube.com/vi/LvjWiNNIV68/maxresdefault.jpg)](https://youtube.com/shorts/LvjWiNNIV68)

+---

-A dynamic arcade-style game for iOS where you control a ball to dodge falling bricks.
+_**Falling Bricks**_ is a dynamic arcade-style game for iOS where you control a ball to dodge falling bricks.
 Survive as long as possible while climbing levels and competing for high scores!

 ## Features